 The help guide instructs the user to lie on their back, knees bent, and place their feet flat.
 Then to rhythmically rock, swivel, and thrust their hips.
 Causing the handle of the toy to rub against the clitoris.
 While the bulb simultaneously presses firmly against the G-Spot.
 This all should culminate in an eventual orgasm.
 When done properly, and with enough practice, it just might work.
 Even so, I knew this wasn’t likely going to work for me and I happened to be right.

 I just wasn’t able to orgasm with the Evi without introducing a clit vibe into the mix.
 Even though the friction alone felt good, it just wasn’t enough for me to climax.
-I always ended up placing a vibe against the handle and allowing the vibrations to reverberate though it.
+I always ended up placing a vibe on the handle and allowing the vibrations to reverberate through it.
 Which worked well for me.
 Something worth mentioning here is that the orgasms were rather intense due to the added G-Spot stimulation the bulb provides.
 It creates a nice, firm pressure.
-Which is something I really like.
+Something I happen to really like.

 Fits Like A Glove

 No biggie, I didn’t have my heart set on hands-free orgasms anyway.
 My interest in the Evi was always geared more toward its other use.
 I’d intended to focus more on the Evi’s usability when combined with Kegels in strengthening the pelvic floor muscles.
 For those who may not know.
 Pelvic floor health is vital in strengthening bladder control.
 While also increasing the power and intensity of orgasms.
 (Woohoo!)

 The first started being a priority for me, after two vaginal births that have had left me vulnerable to leaking urine during a particularly raucous bout of laughter or a powerful sneeze.
 Whether you’ve given birth or not.
 Strong pelvic floor muscles are an important aspect of our overall health and shouldn’t be neglected.